olyabeliaeva/DocuSketch/README.md

 # DocuSketch
-Test task from DocuSketch for intership.
+Test task from DocuSketch for internship.